 - Can the rewards be combined with rewards for a second credit card?

-- Do you want travel, retail, or online rewards?
+- Do you want to travel, retail, or online rewards?

-- Is every dollar in purchases equals the value of one dollar?
+- Is every dollar in purchases equal the value of one dollar?

 - What companies, retailers and airlines participate in the plan?